eclipse-archived/smarthome/extensions/binding/org.eclipse.smarthome.binding.homematic/README.md

 ~~A virtual datapoint (String) to simulate a key press, available on all channels that contains PRESS_ datapoints.
 Available values: SHORT, LONG, LONG_RELEASE, CONT~~

-_The PRESS datapoint is still available, but it is recommended to use BUTTON instead.
-For details look up `PressVirtualDatapointHandler`._
+_The PRESS datapoint is still available, but it is recommended to use BUTTON instead._

 ### BUTTON